Permafrost/TundraTN/README.md

       handler.

-    * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after delivery, and whether or not an exception is encountered during delivery.
+    * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after translation, and whether or not an exception is encountered during translation.

     * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the splitting process.